suislanchez/openDAW/README.md

 and to **resurface the process of making music** by making **high-quality** creation tools accessible to everyone, with a strong focus on **education** and hands-on **learning**.

+For more information about our mission and goals, please join our [Discord](https://discord.opendaw.studio), visit our [official website](https://opendaw.org) and test our current [prototype](https://opendaw.studio/).

+Please consider supporting this project on [Patreon](https://www.patreon.com/join/openDAW) or [ko-fi](https://ko-fi.com/opendaw)

 ![studio-teaser.png](assets/studio-teaser.png)

 ## Open-Source